We are on a mission to establish circular food systems across Te Whanganui-a-Tara

-Wind, rain or shine, our team of dedicated cyclists zip around Pōneke on e-bikes collecting food scraps from offices in the city centre, diverting nearly a tonne of food scraps from landfill every week!
+Wind, rain or shine, our team of dedicated cyclists zip around Pōneke on e-bikes collecting food scraps from offices and multi-unit dwellings in the city centre, diverting nearly a tonne of food scraps from landfill every week!

 Households can also compost with us by dropping off food scraps at one of our hubs in Te Aro, Newtown and Berhampore.